eslint/rfcs/designs/2018-processors-improvements/README.md

 The key differences between #1 and this proposal are:

 1. #1 uses the existing `settings` configuration key to pass information about which processor(s) to use.
-This proposal uses a new `processors` configuration key to determine which processor(s) to use and the optional use of `overrides` to better define with processor(s) to use for which file types.
+This proposal uses a new `processor` configuration key to determine which processor(s) to use and the optional use of `overrides` to better define with processor(s) to use for which file types.
 We don't currently require anyone to use `settings` for any core feature in ESLint, so I'd rather not start doing that.
 1. #1 relies on extension-named processors to work.
-This proposal requires the creation of named processors and the use of the `processors` configuration key to work.
+This proposal requires the creation of named processors and the use of the `processor` configuration key to work.
 1. #1 does not allow different configuration options based on virtual filenames for code blocks.

 The similarities between #1 and this proposal are:

-1. Code blocks must be given virtual filenames in order to determine which processors to use.
+1. Code blocks must be given virtual filenames in order to determine which processor to use.
 1. Multiple processes may be chained together in order to process code blocks multiple times.
 1. Application of processors must happen outside of `Linter#verify()` and `Linter#verifyAndFix()`.